PlummersSoftwareLLC/Primes/PrimeBatch/solution_1/README.md

 It takes advantage of the worker model to imitate classes, spawning a new `cmd` window per pass.
 This also means multithreading is supported, but is disabled by default.

-> Note: This implementation runs really *really* slowly.
-I'd recommend skipping this one if anyone intended to run all benchmarks at once.
-Check the [output](#output) section for reference.
+> Note: This implementation runs really *really* slowly & is thus skipped from the automated benchmark.
+Check the [output](#output) section for reference of speed, & check [run instructions](#run-instructions) for methods to run it manually.